RenderKit/embree/doc/src/intro.md

 queries such as finding the closest point on the surface geometries of the scene (see Tutorial [Closest Point]) or nearest neighbour queries (see Tutorial [Voronoi]).

+Point Queries can currently not be used on SYCL devices.

 See Section [rtcPointQuery] for a detailed description of how to set up point queries.